ctismehmetbulut/mehmetbulut/README.md

 Here you can choose your wanted icons for each link:
 https://fontawesome.com/search?o=r&m=free

-### Before using:
-* Make sure that you choose only from the "free" section.
-* Copy the code for HTML/CSS.

-### How to use (Example)
-Let's say you want to use book icon instead of the Twitter icon

-The line under your wanted link contains this line: "fab fa-twitter"

-Then, after founding the icon that you want and its code, paste the code in the same place where was your previous one

-The final code shoud look like this: "fa-solid fa-book"

----

 ## Backround image
 You can change backround to color instead of using an image.